Projects & Interests

 Entrepreneurship and Start-ups

 I have given several public talks on Innovation Culture and Entrepreneurship, and participate as a member of some entrepreneurial clubs, universities and small companies.
-Below are a few of the talks I gave which are on YouTube.
+Below are just a select few which are on YouTube...

 In 2013, I spoke to students at SUNY Albany (UAlbany) about the skills of Innovation - starting with encouragement to discover their passion and learning from failure rather than avoiding it.